w3c/standards-track/stages.md

 ### 5. New features under discussion but not included

 Working Groups may identify new features while working on a document but not have enough time to include them as part of the specification.
-As an example, the [NoiseGate/Expander node](https://github.com/WebAudio/web-audio-api/issues/13) would be a good addition to the Web Audio API but didn't get addressed in Web Audio v.1.

 Such discussion/feature should stay within the scope of the Working Group and may be incorporated in a future version of the W3C Recommendation.